Structural Sparsity of Complex Networks: Bounded Expansion in Random Models and Real-World Graphs: Graph Models with Bounded Expansion

 that is, we connect the vertices~$v_i$ and~$v_j$ with as many edges as we find between their respective copy-classes in~$H$. \item Return the graph~$G$ derived from~$G'$ by removing all parallel edges and loops. \end{enumerate}

-Graphs generate this way will henceforth be denoted by~$\confmodel(D_n)$.
+Graphs generated this way will henceforth be denoted by~$\confmodel(D_n)$.
 The name \emph{stubs} derives from the following picture of the process: we affix to every vertex a number of half-edges, the stubs, that matches its degree according to the generated degree sequence, and then obtain the multi-graph by randomly wiring the stubs to each other.
-Instead of generating a matching between the stubs, we can instead choose a random permutation of them and match them up pair-by-pair according to that permutation.
-This view of the process will be beneficial later on.
+This inspires two other methods of generating the configuration model: Instead of generating a matching between the stubs, we can instead choose a random permutation of them and match them up pair-by-pair according to that permutation.
+It is easy to see that this method is equivalent to the process described above since every matching of~$V^C$ has the same number of permutations that generate it.
+The second method works as follows.
+We prescribe an (arbitary) order~$u_1,\ldots,u_m$ on the set~$V^C$ and generate edges one by one as follows: pick the first yet unmatched vertex~$u_i$ as the first endpoint of the next edge and then choose the other endpoint~$u_j$, $j > i$, uniformly at random among all yet unmatched vertices.
+To see that this is equivalent to drawing a matching uniformly at random, simply note that the probability for each fixed matching given the order~$u_1,\ldots,u_m$ is precisely~$1/(m (m-2) (m-4) \ldots) = 1/m!!$, or one over the number of matchings on~$m$ stubs.
+Both these alternative views of the process will be beneficial later on.

-It is a priori not clear that this procedure generates graphs with the correct degree sequence.
+It is a priori not clear that either procedure generates graphs with the correct degree sequence.
 The intermediate multi-graph~$G'$ trivially exhibits the degree sequence~$(d_i)_{1 \leq i \leq n}$ and thus has the degree distribution~$D_n$.
 The last step, however, might skew the result by removing parallel edges and loops---we therefore need the probability that~$G'$ contains such offending edges to be reasonably low.
 The conditions under which this is the case have been proved by Molloy and Reed~\cite{MR95a} and subsequently improved by Janson, whose result we present here using our own notation.

 \begin{theorem}[Janson~\cite{ConfModelSimple}] Let~$(D_n)_{n \in \N_0}$ be a degree distribution sequence.
 Then we have that

 \end{theorem}

 The original formulation of the theorem's condition is that